ashleyjkell/cdk-workshop/README.md

 ### Instructions

 1. Sign into the AWS console and go to the IAM service
-2. Click "Roles" and then "Create role"
+2. Click "Users" and then "Create user"
 3. Click Next
 4. Attach the following permissions:
      - AmazonS3FullAccess
      - CloudformationFullAccess
-     - AWSLambda_FullAccess
      - IAMFullAccess
-     - AmazonDynamoDBFullAccess
+     - AmazonSSMReadOnlyAccess
-5. Give the role a name like "GitHubCDKDeployRole" and create the role
+5. Give the User a name like "GitHubCDKDeployUser" and create the User
-6. After creating the role, select it and go to the Summary page
+6. After creating the user, select it and go to the Security Credentials tab
-7. Click "Create access key" and copy the Access key ID and Secret
+7. Click "Create access key", select CLI, accept the creation and click Next
+8. Copy the Access key ID and Secret
-8. In your GitHub repo, go to Settings, Secrets and Variables and click Actions
+9. In your GitHub repo, go to Settings, Secrets and Variables and click Actions
-9. Create a new repository secret called `AWS_ACCESS_KEY`
+10. Create a new repository secret called `AWS_ACCESS_KEY`
-10. Paste in the access key ID value and save
+11. Paste in the access key ID value and save
-11. Create another repository secret called `AWS_SECRET_KEY`
+12. Create another repository secret called `AWS_SECRET_KEY`
-12. Paste in the secret access key value and save
+13. Paste in the secret access key value and save

 ***